xmacex/xmacex.github.io/README.md

 ## Projects

-I've worked on a bunch of projects (haven't we all?), such as [GIFT](https://gifting.digital) which is a Horizon 2020 funded design project for museums, [Data as Relation](https://dar.itu.dk) about well, what the name says, [Mapping a Colony](http://mappingacolony.org) exploring the colonial relations between the US Virgin Islands and Denmark, and importantly research into software maintenance with Marisa Cohn.
+I've worked on a bunch of projects (haven't we all?), such as [medienpraxiswissen](https://medienpraxiswissen.ruhr-uni-bochum.de/), [GIFT](https://gifting.digital) which was a Horizon 2020 funded design project for museums, [Data as Relation](https://dar.itu.dk) about well, what the name says, [Mapping a Colony](http://mappingacolony.org) exploring the colonial relations between the US Virgin Islands and Denmark, and importantly research into software maintenance with Marisa Cohn.

 ## Teaching